 These questions must be posed against the backdrop of the important socioeconomic and demographic changes that have taken place in Indonesia during and since the end of the Suharto regime.
 Over the past 25 years, Indonesia has seen dramatic urbanization, the rise of a significant Muslim middle class (estimated to constitute as much as 21.5% of the population), and a significant reduction in family size.
 Initially spurred by an aggressive family planning program under Suharto, family size in Indonesia has continued to decrease in the years since his rule.
 In 2023 the fertility rate in Indonesia was 2.22 births per woman, a decline from 2022 (at 2.24 births per woman).
 The current fertility rate is 2.20 (Macrotrends 2024).
 In a pattern seen in many areas of the world, smaller family size has corresponded with the desire on the part of Indonesian parents to invest time and money in the education of their children.
 An expression in part of a long-standing pattern of the “relatively high status” of women, this emphasis on education has extended to daughters as well as sons.
 By 2015, according to World Bank statistics, women’s gross enrollment in tertiary institutions (at 32.8%) had overtaken that of men (at 29.4%).
 In 2022, the last year for which the World Bank offers figures, those percentages rose to 47% for females compared to 39% for males.
 The percentage of women in higher education has only continued to rise.

 The focus on higher education -- linked to the promise of secure employment as well as personal betterment – not infrequently results in marriage delays.
 This pattern of putting off marriage in order to pursue a tertiary degree is in evidence across large portions of South, East, and Southeast Asia.
 Marriage delays affect both men and women, but are most pronounced among women.
 Yogyakarta, a university town in south-central Java, has led the way, after Jakarta, in patterns of delayed marriage.
-In 1990, the mean age of first marriage in Yogyakarta was 24.1; by 2005, it had risen to 26.7 years (Jones and Gubhaju 2011:51).
+In 1990, the mean age of first marriage among females in Yogyakarta was 24.1; by 2005, it had risen to 26.7 years (Jones and Gubhaju 2011:51).
 But while middle class youth in Indonesia may delay marriage, marriage is still widely anticipated with the expectation of the birth of a first child soon after.
 Women approaching the age of 25 often express anxieties over finding a suitable marital match and diminishing fertility (Smith-Hefner 1999, 2005).
 Men prefer to marry women who are younger and less well-educated, while women hope to marry men who are at least as well educated as themselves.
 The more well-educated women become, however, and the longer they delay marriage, the more difficult it becomes to find appropriate matches (Smith-Hefner 2021).